microsoft/pxt-calliope/README.md

           |
   ----------------------------------
   |       |                        |
- pxt      pxt-common-packages  pxt-microbit
+ pxt      pxt-common-packages  pxt-calliope
  ```

 ### Running

-Run this command from inside pxt-microbit to open a local web server
+Run this command from inside pxt-calliope to open a local web server
 ```
 pxt serve
 ```